praveenmunagapati/identityserver/docs/oauth2/jwt.md

 For these use cases, itsyou.online supports JWT [RFC7519](https://tools.ietf.org/html/rfc7519).

+## Acquiring a jwt

 Itsyou.online supports two way of obtaining JWTs:
 1. Use an OAuth2 token for JWT creation where the JWT's claim set is a subset of the OAuth token's scopes.
 2. Directly get a JWT instead of a normal OAuth token when following the OAut2 grant type flows.

-## Case 1: Use an OAuth2 token for JWT creation where the JWT's claim set is a subset of the OAuth token's scopes
+### Case 1: Use an OAuth2 token for JWT creation where the JWT's claim set is a subset of the OAuth token's scopes

 Suppose you have an OAuth token OAUTH-TOKEN with the following scopes: